Kyrylo-Shyvam/Dining-Philosophers/README.md

 # Dining-Philosophers
-Detection of people inside a vehicle, getting  their music histories and creating a custom playlist which suits all of them
+Detection of people inside a vehicle, getting  their Spotify music histories and creating a custom playlist which is intersection of their likes using ML.